wisaaco/wisaaco.github.io/_posts/2020-11-19-animations.md

-# Do animations with matplotlib figures and ffmepg
+# Make animations with matplotlib figures and ffmepg

 <figure>
   <img